Roosevelt Island station: Exit

 Fare control is in a glass-enclosed headhouse building off of Main Street.
 The headhouse has a feature that is unusual to the subway system: it uses recordings of birds to try to scare away city pigeons, and these bird recordings play every few minutes.
 The system was installed because of problems with pigeons entering the headhouse and leaving feathers and droppings both inside and around the building.
 Previous efforts, like spiked ledges, had been ineffective in curbing the pigeon population of the area immediately next to the station.

 Ridership

 When the station opened in 1989, daily ridership on the Roosevelt Island Tramway, an aerial tramway that also connects Roosevelt Island to Manhattan, decreased sharply, from 5,500 daily riders in 1989 to 3,000 by 1993.
 In 2008, the subway station saw about 5,900 daily riders, compared to 3,000 for the tram, which had maintained steady ridership.
 Over the next eight years, the station experienced additional ridership growth.
 In 2016, an average of 6,630 daily riders used the station on an average weekday.
 This amounted to 2,110,471 total riders entering the station in 2016.
+Large crowds during the 2019 cherry blossom festival at Four Freedoms Park forced NYPD to ask MTA to close the station, trapping thousands on the island.